Avoiding Phase Discontinuity in Arbitrary Waveform Generators

 The most common arbitrary waveform generation use case is to play back a waveform that is finite in length and repeat it continuously.
 Although often overlooked, a phase discontinuity between the end of a waveform and the beginning of the next repetition can lead to periodic spectral regrowth and distortion.
 This problem is also known as waveform discontinuity as described in this article.

-Active Technologies True-Arb AWG software recently introduced a new unique feature called Parametric Waveforms to avoid this problem and to simplify the waveforms’ creation.
+For all these reasons and more, Active Technologies True-Arb AWG software recently introduced a new unique feature called Parametric Waveforms.

 The Parametric waveforms simplify and speed up the creation of custom waveforms and now you can generate easily and in a flexible way, the signals for the most demanding applications, avoiding phase discontinuity.